Do Galactic Antiprotons Come from Decaying Dark Matter?: Introduction

-Decaying WIMPs were also proposed as possible contributors to the cosmic radiation e.g. \citep{1988PhLB..205..559B, 1989PhRvL..63.2440E}.
-A specific mass range of several TeV, in any case a likely mass range for a number of reasons, was "predicted" \citep{1989PhRvL..63.2440E} by the numerical coincidence that if the {\it decay} is via interactions on the scale of Grand Unification (GUT), then for DM particle masses of $\sim 2$ TeV, the decay rate could be just enough to contribute a detectable component to the Galactic cosmic radiation.
-This coincidence was also noticed later \citep{2009JCAP...01..043N}.
-As the decay rate goes as the $m_{DM}^5 cos^4\theta$, where $cos\theta$ is a mixing angle that establishes the coupling to any intermediate channel, the constraint of $m_{DM}$ is rather specific, given the GUT scale.
-Specifically, the decay rate is about $10^{-26.5}(10^{34} \rm yr./\tau_p)(m_{DM}/0.93 TeV)^5 (cos^4 \theta) \rm s^{-1}$ [where experimentally $ (10^{34} \rm yr./\tau_p) \lesssim 1$], giving a decay rate of order $10^{-27} \rm s^{-1}$ in the Galaxy for a mass of $\gtrsim 1 \rm TeV$.
+Decaying WIMPs were also proposed as possible contributors to the cosmic radiation \citep[e.g.][]{1988PhLB..205..559B, 1989PhRvL..63.2440E}.
+A specific mass range of several TeV, (hereafter TeV weakly unstable relic particles, or TWURPS), in any case a likely mass range for a number of reasons, was "predicted" (\citet{1989PhRvL..63.2440E} and later in \citet{2009JCAP....01..043N}) by the numerical coincidence that if the {\it decay} is via interactions on the scale of Grand Unification (GUT), then for DM particle masses of $\sim 2$ TeV, the decay rate could be just enough to contribute a detectable component to the Galactic cosmic radiation.
+As the decay rate is proportional to $m_{DM}^5 \cos^4\theta$, where $\cos\theta$ is a mixing angle that establishes the coupling to any intermediate channel, the constraint of $m_{DM}$ is rather specific, given the GUT scale.
+Specifically, the decay rate is about $10^{-26.5}(10^{34} {\rm yr}/\tau_p)(m_{DM}/0.93\, {\rm TeV})^5 (\cos^4 \theta) \rm s^{-1}$ [where experimentally $ (10^{34} {\rm yr} /\tau_p) \lesssim 1$], giving a decay rate of $\lesssim10^{-27} \rm s^{-1}$ in the Galaxy for a mass of $\gtrsim 1 $ TeV.

+TWURPs remain both a candidate for dark matter and for a source of detectable, very energetic anti-protons and $\gamma$-rays at detectable levels.
+The specific interest in TWURPs is their cosmic ray signature, and the purpose of this letter is to investigate whether a detectable antiproton signal is compatible with recently updated constraints on the $\gamma$-ray background.

+In contrast to an annihilation rate, a decay rate does not increase with density; so prior to the cosmic recombination era, less than $10^{-12}$ of the dark matter density would have been dissipated into heat, and this would have a negligible effect on the cosmic microwave background.